-A good sign you're getting close to the time when your first period will arrive is if you notice a thick, white mucous discharge coming from your vagina.
+A good sign you're getting close to the time when your first period will arrive is if you notice a discharge coming from your vagina.
+It might be thin and slightly sticky or thick and gooey, and can be clear to white or off-white in color.
 Usually, this happens about 6 months before you get your first period.

 Menstruation is a signal that a girl's body has changed so that someday she could have a baby.
 Every girl has two ovaries filled with thousands of tiny eggs and two fallopian tubes that connect the ovaries to a place called the uterus or womb, where babies grow.

 If you've already gotten your period, it means that special chemicals, or hormones, in your body are telling the eggs in your ovaries to mature.
 So each month, the ovary releases one mature egg that begins its journey to the uterus.

 Between periods, the walls of your uterus get thicker with blood and tissue, which can act as a nice, soft cushion for a baby.
 Once the egg reaches the uterus, if it hasn't been fertilized by sperm, the uterus doesn't need this blood-and-tissue cushion and it leaves through the vagina.
 Ta dah!
 Your period has arrived!

 Some girls wonder if their periods are normal.
 No two girls' periods are exactly alike.
 Periods can last from 2 days to a week.
 Some girls have very heavy periods with monthly cramps, and others have much lighter periods after the first couple of days.